 Interpretation of Return on Assets (ROA)

 Return on assets is a measure of how effectively a company uses its assets.
 Higher is this figure, better is the utilization of the company’s assets.
 For e.g., a company may earn profits worth 1 million with an investment of 10 million giving ROA of 10%.
-On the other hand, another company can give same profit with an investment of just 5 million, giving a ROA of 20%.
-The second company certainly is utilizing its resources better because although both are generating same profits, the second company is doing it with half the investment.
+On the other hand, another company can give the same profit with an investment of just 5 million, giving an ROA of 20%.
+The second company certainly is utilizing its resources better because although both are generating the same profits, the second company is doing it with half the investment.
 It’s easier to generate profits if you pump in the huge amount of money.
 But one needs to consider the cost of capital and the opportunity cost as well with every investment being made.

-Thus, investors can use ROA figure to analyze which company has efficient utilization and thus make an informed choice before investing in a company.
+Thus, investors can use the ROA figure to analyze which company has efficient utilization and thus make an informed choice before investing in a company.
 One can even compare ROA for a company over a period of 5-10 years.
-An increasing ROA suggests profitability of the company is increasing.
-On the other hand, a decreasing ROA can be an indication that company’s performance is deteriorating.
+An increasing ROA suggests the profitability of the company is increasing.
+On the other hand, a decreasing ROA can be an indication that the company’s performance is deteriorating.